Conferences, events, and training

 After the event

-Add your notes about the conference or training to the TTS Training Database for your colleagues to read and learn from!
+Add your notes about the conference or training to the , external,TTS-only, TTS Training Database for your colleagues to read and learn from!

 Buying books

 You can also use your training budget to buy books for self-guided study.
-Approval for books follows the same process as approvals for trainings.
-You’ll need to fill out the training request form using the names of the books you want to buy.
 You may want to first check your local library system to see what books, newspapers, subscriptions, and other resources are available there.
+Approval for books uses a similar process as approval for trainings, but many of the forms are not designed for book purchases and need to be repurposed.

 Hosting non-government speakers